ceyzeriat/joystick/README.rst

     t = test()
     t.start()

-Now you should see a 'snake' going through the graph-frame, but after 10 seconds it is gone.
+Now you should see a 'snake' going through the graph-frame, but after 10 seconds it is gone (that was on purpose, for the sake of the demo!).
 Type (line by line):

 .. code-block:: python

-    t.mygraph.xylim = (None, None, 0, 1)
     t.mygraph.xnpts = 50
     t.mygraph.freq_up = 2
+    t.mygraph.xylim = (None, None, 0, 1)

 Now that should be better, displaying the latest 50 points at a slower pace (twice a second), and the x-axis is auto-adjusting.
 Here is what it should look like: